jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **State Management**: Does not access any graph states.

 **Communication Patterns**: None.
-This component does not communicate, rather it creates tool instances
+This component does not communicate, rather it returns existing tool instances

-**External Dependencies**:
+**External Dependencies**: None
-- **LangChain PythonREPLTool**: Library for creating Python REPL tool

 **Global variables**: None